Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields

-Recent experiments have used magnetic shielding to protect JJ-based amplifiers~\cite{Elhomsy2023Jul,Wang2023Jul,Janssen2024Feb}, but this comes at the price of placing the amplifier farther from the measured device, risking to introduce losses which reduce the readout quantum efficiency.
-Ideally, one would use a magnetic field resilient amplifier directly coupled to the device under test; several platforms have recently been developed to achieve this goal.
-Among these, implementations based on graphene junctions~\cite{Sarkar2022Nov,Butseraen2022Nov} and proximitized semiconductors~\cite{Phan2023Jun, Splitthoff2023Aug} have demonstrated 20 dB of gain and operation close to the quantum limit.
-However, technologically involved fabrication makes it challenging to integrate them in more complex systems and their relatively low saturation power (-130 to -120~dBm) limits the readout signal amplitude.
+Recent experiments have used magnetic shielding to protect JJ-based amplifiers~\cite{Elhomsy2023Jul,Wang2023Jul,Janssen2024Feb}, at the price of placing the amplifier farther from the measured device and risking to reduce the readout efficiency.
+Ideally, a magnetic field resilient amplifier is directly coupled to the device under test.
+Graphene-based amplifiers~\cite{Sarkar2022Nov,Butseraen2022Nov} and devices employing proximitized semiconductors~\cite{Phan2023Jun, Splitthoff2023Aug} have been developed to achieve this goal.
+However, technologically involved fabrication makes their integration into more complex systems challenging and their relatively low saturation power (-130 to -120~dBm) limits the readout signal amplitude.
 An alternative path employs the non-linearity of kinetic inductance materials like NbN~\cite{Xu2023Feb,Frasca2023Dec}, NbTiN~\cite{Khalifa2023Mar,Parker2022Mar,Vaartjes2023Nov, Mohamed2023Nov} or granular aluminum (grAl)~\cite{Maleeva2018,Borisov2020}, which offer magnetic field resilience, adaptable integration and larger dynamic range.

-Remarkable progress has recently been reported for NbN amplifiers, which have been proven to operate close to the quantum limit up to 0.5~T~\cite{Xu2023Feb}.
-This required pushing the boundaries of device engineering and the deposition of nm-thin films to increase the non-linearity to values comparable to JJ-based implementations.
-Even though NbN has enabled these achievements, its relatively large critical current density, in the range of~mA/\SI{}{\micro \metre}$\mathrm{^2}$, limits its non-linearity compared to grAl.
-Two orders of magnitude lower critical current densities can readily be achieved in grAl films, which has enabled devices with amenable non-linearity from mHz to MHz~\cite{Maleeva2018,Winkel2020Transmon}, while still remaining an order of magnitude below the superconducting-to-insulator transition (SIT) resistivity threshold.
-This flexibility relaxes device volume engineering requirements and it opens the door for new classes of devices.
-An additional order of magnitude in non-linearity could be gained close to the grAl SIT, however, the emergence of complex physical phenomena might hinder device performance \cite{Bachar2013Jun,Pracht2017Sep,Levy-Bertrand2019Mar,Yang2020Sep}.
+Remarkable progress has recently been reported for NbN amplifiers, which were proven to operate close to the quantum limit up to 0.5~T~\cite{Xu2023Feb}.
+Even though NbN enabled these achievements, its relatively large critical current density, in the range of~mA/\SI{}{\micro \metre}$\mathrm{^2}$, requires pushing the boundaries of device miniaturization to reach non-linearity values comparable to JJ devices.
+Two orders of magnitude lower critical current densities and higher non-linearity can be achieved in grAl~\cite{Maleeva2018,Borisov2020, Winkel2020Transmon}, while remaining an order of magnitude below the superconducting-to-insulator transition (SIT) threshold~\cite{Bachar2013Jun,Pracht2017Sep,Levy-Bertrand2019Mar,Yang2020Sep}.